my-pwa-apps/is-a-dev-registration/README.md

-# is-a-dev Registration
+# is-a-dev-registration

-This repository contains the necessary files for registering a custom subdomain via is-a.dev for outbound email using Resend.
+This repository is created for registering a custom subdomain via is-a.dev for outbound email.
+The goal is to enable the use of a real sending domain for the Resend service to reach external customers, partners, and users.

-## Steps to Register a Domain
+## Steps to Register a Custom Domain
-1. **Fork the Repository**: Fork the repository at [is-a-dev/register](https://github.com/is-a-dev/register).
+1. **Fork the Repository**: Fork the is-a-dev/register repository.
-2. **Create Domain Configuration**: The domain configuration file is located at `domains/paperclip.json`.
-It contains the following:
+2. **Create Domain Registration JSON**: Prepare the following JSON file:
    ```json
    {
        "owner": {